Stef-00012/Zipline-Upload-Extension/README.md

 To upload images, video etc. just right click the media and you'll see "Upload ... to Zipline" or "Shorten URL with Zipline"

+(if the image is above 95mb you must allow chunked uploads to downlaod it)

 # Credits

 Extension Code: [Stef-00012](https://github.com/Stef-00012)<br />